fotock/Developing-iOS-8-Apps-with-Swift/Lecture11.md

 ### Examples of bad projects

-  Smashtag 2 or “thing that looks a lot like Smashtag with the names changed”
+  Smashtag 2 or "thing that looks a lot like Smashtag with the names changed"

   Lots of MVCs with only buttons, labels and text fields and nothing else (i.e. little breadth)